Rubber-Duck-999/HouseGuardServices/README.md

 ## Services

-* Alarm GUI
+* Graph
-    * GUI for displaying alarm status and switching on and off
+    * Generates graph for the temperature and speed
-* Build LED
+* Network Speed
-    * Shows LED lights
+    * Shows LED lights for speed
-* Emailer
-    * Notifier for the whole project
+* Notifier
-* Motion
+    * API for service
-    * Notifies of motion on sensor
 * Scheduler
     * Clears the database
 * Weather